SpektacleFR/Libertatem-Browser/README.md

 You don't have any proof that I'm not tracking you, so I guess you'll just have to take my word for it.
 I guess you could check the source code though!

 Will this be available for other platforms?
 I hope so, yes.
-I don't have access to mac or linux at the moment, however.
+I don't have access to mac at the moment, however.

 # Known Bugs
 Some HTML5 Code doesn't show properly on certain webpages.
-(not really a bug, but) SMOOTH SCROLLING DOESN'T EXIST!
+You can't press escape to get out of fullscreen.

 # Changelog #

 # V1.1 (Pre-Release) #
-Fixed Reload-Redirect issue, where it would count as a 'Visited Page'
+Fixed Reload-Redirect issue, where reload would count as a 'Visited Page'

 Styling is a little bit better, and input boxes will no longer get long when you squish the window.